Do you suffer from anxiety?

 Guided meditations usually involve following along as someone else leads you through the process of relaxation.
 These can be found online or in books, and there are many different types available for all levels of experience.
 The main benefit to using guided meditation is that it gives structure to your practice without having an idea what should come next; this allows you to focus on the present moment without having to worry about getting lost in your thoughts.

-Whether you're practicing meditation in a group, or alone in a private space, it's important to be comfortable. healed-ish has a wide selection of self-care shirts and self-care hoodies, along with other mental health apparel, that's perfect for a relaxing meditation session.
+Whether you're practicing meditation in a group, or alone in a private space, it's important to be comfortable. healed-ish, a mental health clothing company, has a wide selection of mental health clothing perfect for a relaxing meditation session.

 Take Your Time